-ODUOnline Enrollment Coordinators are ready to help you through the admissions process, not matter where your transfer credits were earned.
-The process can vary depending on whether you have access to an ODUOnline partner location and what degree program you want to pursue.
+ODUOnline Enrollment Coordinators are ready to help you through the admissions process, no matter where your transfer credits were earned.
+The process can vary depending on whether you have access to an ODUOnline partner and what degree program you want to pursue.
 Military and veteran students should visit our Military Admissions page.

 Old Dominion University has a great tool to assist in the transfer process.
 Monarch TRANSFERmation lists equivalencies for all courses that transfer to ODU from any U. S. college or university.
 If your courses are not in Monarch TRANSFERmation, please check with an ODUOnline Enrollment Coordinator to see whether those credits will apply.

 Great!
 Here’s a checklist to make sure you have a smooth admission process: